IsahiahDoesDev/IsahiahDoesDev.github.io/README.md

 # 🏛️ The Showcase: My Portfolio

- **“Do what you love and you will never work a day in your life.” - Confucius**

-Welcome to the source code of my personal portfolio and central hub.
+Welcome to the source code of my personal portfolio.
 This is **Project #00** of  "The Collection".

 🌐 **Live Demo:** [IsahiahDoesDev.com](https://isahiahdoesdev.com)

+---

+## 💭 The Philosophy

+I treat software engineering not just as a job, but as a craft.
+"The Collection" is an effort to curate my work with the same care and attention to detail that went into writing the code.

 ---